-The qualification is a level 3 vocationally related qualification for the housing sector, accredited by CCEA and regulated by Ofqual and Qualifications Wales.
+The qualification is a level 3 vocationally related qualification for the housing sector, regulated by Ofqual and Qualifications Wales.

-The objective of this qualification is to provide individuals with the knowledge and understanding required to support homeless people at an operational level.
-The qualification explores core areas of homelessness.
-All learners must study professional practice (including ethics) which supports the development of their own personal growth and engagement in learning and housing.
+The objective of this qualification is to provide individuals with an introduction to the housing practice profession at an operational level.
+The qualification explores general areas of housing.
+All learners must study ethics and professional practice which supports the development of their own personal growth and engagement in learning and housing.